No Mercy (2016): Storylines

-At Backlash, Heath Slater and Rhyno defeated The Usos in a tag team tournament final to become the inaugural SmackDown Tag Team Champions, which also earned Slater a SmackDown contract in the process.
-On the September 20 episode of SmackDown, The Usos defeated American Alpha to earn a rematch against Slater and Rhyno for the titles at No Mercy.
+At Backlash, Heath Slater and Rhyno defeated The Usos (Jey Uso and Jimmy Uso) in a tag team tournament final to become the inaugural SmackDown Tag Team Champions, which also earned Slater a SmackDown contract in the process.
+On the September 20 episode of SmackDown, The Usos defeated American Alpha (Chad Gable and Jason Jordan) to earn a rematch against Slater and Rhyno for the titles at No Mercy.

 At Backlash, The Miz defeated Dolph Ziggler to retain the Intercontinental Championship when Maryse sprayed pepper spray in Ziggler's face.
 Two weeks later, Miz again defeated Ziggler in a title match after he used the spray on Ziggler.
 The next week, Ziggler put his career on the line if Miz gave him one more title shot; The Miz agreed to the match, to take place at No Mercy.
 The next week on SmackDown, Miz showed a video package highlighting Ziggler's most embarrassing moments in his career, including his days as a member of the Spirit Squad.
 Miz then introduced fellow Spirit Squad members, Mikey and Kenny, who first cheered and mocked Dolph before attacking him.
 Ziggler then fought off Mikey and Kenny, before Miz fled.

 At Backlash, Bray Wyatt attacked Randy Orton backstage, leaving him unable to compete and winning their match by forfeit.
 In the following weeks, the two continued to taunt each other, including segments in which either wrestler went looking for the other backstage.
 On September 28, a match between the two was scheduled for No Mercy.

 On the August 23 episode of SmackDown, Carmella attacked Nikki Bella before their scheduled match, then afterwards on Talking Smack, and again during a match on the October 4 episode of SmackDown.
 Subsequently, a match between the two was scheduled for No Mercy.

-On August 16, Curt Hawkins began to appear in a series of vignettes similar to Chuck Norris facts, signalling his return to WWE on the SmackDown brand.
+On August 16, Curt Hawkins began to appear in a series of vignettes similar to Chuck Norris facts, signaling his return to WWE on the SmackDown brand.
 In the last vignette, he revealed that he would be "stepping into the ring" at No Mercy.

 On the September 13 episode of SmackDown, Jack Swagger appeared and confronted Baron Corbin.
 On the October 4 episode, Swagger defeated Corbin in controversial fashion.
 The referee called for the bell, believing Corbin had indicated submission, when he was in fact reaching for the rope to break the Patriot Lock applied by Swagger.
 The following day, a match between the two was scheduled for No Mercy.

-On October 9, a match between The Hype Bros and American Alpha against The Ascension and The Vaudevillains was scheduled for the No Mercy Kickoff pre-show.